I have a weakness for cheesy, "so bad they're good" low budget horror, sci-fi or action movies. I watch'em so you don't have to!

 Whatever happened to Lydia Cornell anyway?

-I wonder if the cast of "Blood Tide" signed up for the movie just to get a free vacation to the Mediterranean.
+I have to wonder if the cast of "Blood Tide" signed up for the movie just to get a free vacation to the Mediterranean.
 I'm sure the experience was a blast for them, but the end result is torture for the viewer!